-The biomarkers used in our liver test can indicate liver inflammation and help detect damage which may have arisen from a poor diet or high alcohol consumption.
+A liver function test (LFT) can indicate liver inflammation and help detect damage which may have arisen from a poor diet or high alcohol consumption.

-If liver problems are spotted early you can make proactive lifestyle changes to improve your liver function health.
+If liver problems are spotted early, you can make proactive lifestyle changes to improve your liver function health, such as changing your diet.

 A Healthy, Balanced Diet